 Also, a blog can play a vital role in your conversion funnel to nurture the leads by providing them with relevant information at each funnel stage.

-To learn more, you can read our guide on the best eCommerce blog topic ideas for the inspiration to create your content strategy and drive targeted traffic to your site.
+To learn more, you can read our guide on the best eCommerce blog topic ideas for inspiration to create your content strategy and drive targeted traffic to your site.

 22. Offer Irresistible Lead Magnets